hfroot/Prezence/README.md

 ## Outputs

 #### Speech speed
-Writes to [output](output)/speed.txt at regular intervals with speed in words per minute as an integer.
+Writes to [output](Prezence/output)/speed.txt at regular intervals with speed in words per minute as an integer.

 #### Speech accuracy
-Writes to [output](output)/clarity.txt at regular intervals with a confidence level between 0 and 1.
+Writes to [output](Prezence/output)/clarity.txt at regular intervals with a confidence level between 0 and 1.

 #### Speech volume
-Writes to [output](output)/volume.txt at regular intervals with an absolute value between 0 and 10000.
+Writes to [output](Prezence/output)/volume.txt at regular intervals with an absolute value between 0 and 10000.

 #### Time taken
 Speech module records the time at the end of execution into the last line in 'time.txt', happens every presentation independently of any other factors.

 #### Gestures
-Writes to [output](output)/gestures.txt.
+Writes to [output](Prezence/output)/gestures.txt.
 Gestures being monitored: facing away, folded arms, gesticulating, moving, covering mouth, hands in pockets.
 Written whenever there is a change or every 30 seconds.

 #### Head gaze
-Writes to [output](output)/head_gaze.txt.
+Writes to [output](Prezence/output)/head_gaze.txt.
 Output `x y` angle (0 - 180) as an integer.
 Output at regular intervals.
 This is for determining whether enough contact is being made with the audience.

 #### Central processor
-Writes to [output](output)/kinetic_feedback.txt with values from 1 to 9 when needed.
+Writes to [output](Prezence/output)/kinetic_feedback.txt with values from 1 to 9 when needed.

 #### Synchronisation
-Speech script writes to [output](output)/sync.txt with start or stop on a new line.
+Speech script writes to [output](Prezence/output)/sync.txt with start or stop on a new line.
 Everyone else monitors this file to know when to start and stop recording.

 ## Notes for additional modules
-The script [script/start.sh](script/start.sh) will start all of the programs in parallel.
+The [begin.sh script](Prezence/begin.sh) will start all of the programs in parallel.
 Please add your start command, with the correct path relative to the main Prezence folder, to this line.
 All the modules will need to monitor [output](output)/sync.txt to know when to start and stop.

 ## Future development